 (Lightboard Operator)

-This is Liam's first show with Theatre Up.
-Liam lives in St. Johnsbury and has previously acted with the St Johnsbury Players.
+This is Liam's second show with Theatre Up.
+Liam acted in Fiddler last Fall.
 When not on stage, Liam likes hiking and downhill skiing.

 Zach (Sound Designer) has been involved in theater on and off for over 25 years, having worked with a wide variety of companies.
 He is humbled and honored to be welcomed into the Theatre UP community and invited to contribute so significantly to the amazing work this group does.
 Zach owes a great debt of gratitude to the leaders, performers, and audiences of Theatre UP, as well as the small dedicated group who work tirelessly behind the scenes to craft the worlds we visit on stage.
 If you like to learn and try new things, he invites you to join in.
 No matter who you are, you will be welcomed and appreciated here.